tienph18/metafox-mobile-docs/docs/form-elements.md

 The `SFAutocomplete` element provides an autocomplete input field, allowing users to search and select one or multiple options from a predefined list or dynamically fetched data source.
 It opens a bottom sheet for option selection.

+*Note: This element is only used in a search form.*

 ### Props

 | Name | Type | Description | Required | Default |